q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 plt.imshow(img.reshape(28, 28*3))
 ```

-## Visualizing Learned Features
+### Visualizing Learned Features
 Well, we trained a model but what actually did a model learned?
 We will be taking the model that we saved earlier.
 It is loaded on `mm`.
-And now we will loop through all layers and corresponding weights are visualized.
+And now we will loop through all layers and the corresponding weights are visualized.

 ```python
 for l in mm.layers: